andrewhao/built-to-last-talk/slides.md

 ### Problem statement

-Systems too often become unmaintainable because there are imprecise, lazy concepts between code and the business.
+Systems too often become unmaintainable because there are imprecise, lazy names between code and the business.

 ---

 #### Apply It! ⚡️

-## Step 0: Develop a Glossary
+## Develop a Glossary

 Get your business domain experts and technical staff together in a room and build a definition list of the concepts and the actions in your